BasilDimopoulos/api-test/README.md

 Application should be running at http://localhost:7000/

-## Running the application with DOCKER
+## Running the application with Docker
 ```
 docker build -t api-test .
 docker run -p 7000:7000 -it api-test